-Collins will vote to end debate on Kavanaugh, to reveal final stance Friday afternoon
+Collins votes to end debate on Kavanaugh, to reveal final stance Friday afternoon

-U.S. Sen. Susan Collins told reporters on Friday morning that she backs advancing Supreme Court nominee Brett Kavanaugh to a decisive Senate confirmation vote this weekend, but she hasn’t yet committed to voting for him in the end.
+U.S. Sen. Susan Collins joined 49 other Republican senators and one Democrat in voting to advance Supreme Court nominee Brett Kavanaugh to a decisive Senate confirmation vote this weekend, but she hasn’t yet committed to voting for him in the end.

-The Republican from Maine is still one of three Republicans who hasn’t said how they will vote on Kavanaugh, a federal judge whose nomination was thrown into limbo last month after three women went public to accuse him of sexually assaulting them when he was a young man.
+Maine’s senior senator is one of three Republicans who hasn’t said how they will vote a Kavanaugh, a federal judge whose nomination was thrown into limbo last month after three women went public to accuse him of sexually assaulting them when he was a young man.

-Collins scheduled a speech on the Senate floor on Friday afternoon to disclose how she’ll vote on Kavanaugh, though the centrist announced that she would vote with her party in the morning to advance his nomination to a final vote that is slated for Saturday.
-The initial vote is scheduled for 10:30 a.m. today.
+Collins scheduled a speech on the Senate floor on Friday afternoon to disclose how she’ll vote on Kavanaugh, though the centrist said that she would vote with her party in the morning to advance his nomination to a final vote that is slated for Saturday.

+“I will be voting yes on proceeding to the final confirmation vote and I will announce my intentions on how to vote later today,” she told a gaggle of reporters and protesters outside her Washington, D.C., office on Friday.

 The senator has been under enormous pressure ahead of the vote.
 Since Republicans hold a 51-49 majority in the Senate, Collins and those other two undecided Republicans — Sens.
 Jeff Flake of Arizona and Lisa Murkowski of Alaska — are the fulcrum on Kavanaugh’s nomination.